hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/overview.rst

   * :ref:`Support restore from validator node backup <restore-from-validator-node-backup>`
   * :ref:`Support hard synchronizer migration <hard-synchronizer-migration>`

+..
+REVIEW: Should the line below say "...withdrawals of all CN token standard tokens / assets?
 * **MVP for all CN Tokens**: this MVP allows you to support deposits and withdrawals of all CN tokens.
   It comes with the limitation that app rewards are only earned on deposits of CC, but not on deposits of other CN tokens.
   It depends on the MVP for CC and the following additional work items: